AlejandroFizZaro/NodeJS-test-runner-TDD-logic-/README.md

     - Is fully recommended to break the requirement into measurable tests and reduce complexity.

     - In this code, you can see that I have stated variables, function arrows...
-I have typed them after the tests are clearly definedIn addition, my code is inside the test curly braces.
-I did it fast to check the test module.
-The best practice is to export the values from other file to speed up the process.
+I have typed them after the tests are clearly defined.
+      In addition, my code is inside the test curly braces.
+I did it for the sake of this practice.
+      The best practice is to export the values or methods from other file/s to speed up the process in production enviroments.

     - As for starters this may be harder to implement ( because ( CODE > TEST ) instead of ( TEST > CODE ) may be tempting )  ,TDD + TESTING can reduce time loss or risk of